Seagate/cortx/doc/meetings/README.rst

 **Upcoming sessions:**

 #.
-Feb 3 2022: Anatoliy Bilenko and Sining Wu will discuss an exciting new development in the software layer used to connect motr to S3 clients.
+Feb 3 2022: Andriy Tkachuk and Sining Wu will discuss an exciting new development in the software layer used to connect motr to S3 clients.

 #.
 Mar 3 2022: Rick Osowski and Gregory Touretsky will present the 'Why' and the 'How' of the recent work to containerize CORTX.